Why is the leather on my sofa peeling?

 If your "leather" sofa is peeling you do not have genuine leather made from animal hides.

-There are other faux leather materials, such as polyurethanes (PU) and polyvinylchlorides (Vinyl) that are far more durable, do not disintegrate and cost the same or even less.
+There are other faux leather materials, such as polyurethanes (PU) and polyvinylchlorides (Vinyl.)
+These are far more durable, do not disintegrate and cost the same or even less.

-Everything you see and touch is synthetic.
+Everything you see and touch on bonded leather is synthetic.
 All of the highly processed genuine leather is in the backing which cannot be seen or touched.

 Chopped up leather particles are a terrible backing material.